 What kind of content and ideas can be found on Pinterest?

-Content on Pinterest spans across almost any topic you can think of, but it is skewed towards women because they make up around 77% of its user base.
+Content on Pinterest spans almost any topic you can think of, but it is skewed toward women because they make up around 77% of its user base.

 You can read more about the demographics of Pinterest here.